Community Church of Boulder Junction

 We are in a place for many new opportunities as we come back together from the pandemic.
 We do not expect to return to distant-past “glory days,” but desire to grow together as a Christian community.
 We are enjoying returning to more social interaction and fellowship, and believe God is calling us to lean into deeper interpersonal relationships.
 This is also a time for us to recognize the richness of God’s abundant gifts in the people and resources of our congregation.
 While our diverse church backgrounds highlight differences among us, this diversity is among our strongest attributes as a congregation.

-Pastoral Roles, Responsibilities, Relationships and Needs: The pastor is the spiritual leader of the church, answering to the Church Membership, and supervised by the Department of Elders.
+Pastoral Roles, Responsibilities, Relationships and Needs: The pastor is the spiritual leader of the church.
+The Pastor has an administrative relationship with the Pastoral Relations Committee, as they will provide confidential feedback on his/her performance as a pastor.
+The Pastor has a spiritually and personal care focused relationship with the Department of Elders, with whom the Pastor can share personal and confidential requests for support and prayer.
 The pastor is a part of all facets of the church (congregation, departments, committees).
 The pastor will equip the congregation for its purpose to bring honor to God and to build up the body of Christ.

 Our Structure: Our constitution and bylaws designate the congregational meeting as the final authority.
 The Church Council is responsible for “general administration,” and meets monthly.
 Membership on the council is made up of four officers (Chair, Vice Chair, Secretary, and Treasurer) and all the members of the seven departments.